 Insider

-End of year fundraising push visual with a calendar marked on the 31st
+End of year fundraising push illustrated by a calendar marked being marked with colorful tabs and a pen

 It's the first business day of the fourth quarter.
 Doubtless, there is plenty to do between now and the end of the year, but you should have your sights set on that big end-of-year fundraising push.
 From pulling LYBUNT lists to planning your December digital campaigns, there is a lot to prepare.
 Here are a few facts and tips to remind you how important December is and to help you prepare for a strong close to 2022.